henryjwillson/bean_drop_processing_centre/README.md

 # Python Libraries / Software
 - Tkinter
 -

+# Hidden Functions / Code
+- 5 / ???? methods within the '' class are shown, the rest have been removed to limit database naming conventions being revealed.
-User interface for all database functions involved in Bean Drop Process Cycle.
+- .gitignore is setup to not track files within certs folder User interface for all database functions involved in Bean Drop Process Cycle.
 Software linked to hardware connections of a thermal printer, rfid scanner, rfid multiplexer, camera modules.